-

 Principle 1: The FRFI should disclose relevant information.

-The FRFI should provide information specific to the potential impact of climate-related risks and opportunities on its markets, businesses, corporate or investment strategy, financial statements, and future cash flows.
+The FRFI should provide information specific to the current and potential future impact of climate-related risks and opportunities on its markets, businesses, corporate or investment strategy, financial statements and reports, and future cash flows.

-The FRFI should present disclosures in sufficient detail to enable users to assess its exposure and approach to addressing climate-related issues, which is expected to evolve over time as FRFI practices mature.
+The FRFI should present disclosures in sufficient detail to enable users to assess its exposure and approach to addressing climate-related risks, which is expected to evolve over time as FRFI practices mature.

-The FRFI should provide information from the perspective of the potential impact of climate-related issues on value creation, considering and addressing the different time frames and types of impacts.
+The FRFI should provide information from the perspective of the current and potential future impact of climate-related risks and opportunities on value creation, considering and addressing the different time frames and types of impacts.

-Principle 2: The FRFI should disclose specific and complete information.
+Principle 2: The FRFI should disclose specific and comprehensive information.

-The FRFI should provide disclosures of its exposure to potential climate-related impacts; the potential nature and size of such impacts; the FRFI’s governance, strategy, processes for managing climate-related risks, and performance with respect to managing climate-related risks and opportunities.
+The FRFI should provide disclosures of its exposure to current and potential future impacts of physical and transition risks; the potential nature and size of such impacts; the FRFI’s governance, strategy, processes for managing these risks, and performance with respect to managing climate-related risks and opportunities.

 To be sufficiently comprehensive, the FRFI should include historical and future-oriented information in its disclosures to allow users to evaluate their previous expectations relative to actual performance and assess possible future financial implications.

-For quantitative information, the FRFI should include an explanation of the definition and scope applied (e.g., key assumptions used for future-oriented data) and use data that is consistent with what is used in its investment decision-making and risk management.
-The FRFI should explain any data limitations it faces and the impact of those data limitations on disclosure.
+For quantitative information, the FRFI should use data that is consistent with what is used in its investment and risk management decision-making.
+The FRFI should provide an explanation of the definition, measurement framework used, scope applied, and for future-oriented information, the key assumptions and judgments used.
+The FRFI should explain any data limitations and/or methodology challenges it faced during the reporting period and their impact on disclosure.

 Principle 3: The FRFI should disclose clear, balanced, and understandable information.